jaclu/tmux-menus/README.md

 -   M - Mouse position (does not seem to work as intended...)
 -   R - Right edge of terminal (Only for x)
 -   S - Next to status line (Only for y)
--   Number - In window coordinates 0,0 is top left
+-   Number - In window coordinates 0,0 is top left.
+To make it even more confusing, the coordinate defines lower left of the menus placement...

 ```tmux
 set -g @menus_location_x 'C'